9uanlin/bananalist/README.md

-# BananaList
+# BananaList 🍌

-### An a-peel-ing and simple to-do list
+### An a-peel-ing* and simple to-do list

-*BananaList* is a simple to-do list app that aims to help users keep track of their important tasks to boost productivity.
-Anyone can use *BananaList*, provided they have a working computer!
+BananaList is a simple to-do list app that aims to help users keep track of their important tasks to boost productivity.
+Anyone can use BananaList, provided they have a working computer!

-*BananaList* includes features such as:
+BananaList includes features such as:
-* basic to-do list functionality
+* basic to-do list functionality 📝
-* urgency labels for tasks
+* urgency labels for tasks ⚠️
-* a point system to make you happy :)
+* a point system to make you happy 😊

+*haha sorry

 ### Why make BananaList?

 A to-do list app is on the more practical/useful end of the list of potential projects.
-The nerd part of me also thought that making a to-do list app would be fun and cool.
+The nerd part of me also thought that making a to-do list app would be *fun* and *cool*.

 Also, with this being a course project, it comes with some criteria: